River Ridge Castle Expectations Video:

 Arrival/Dismissal, Hallways/Courtyards, Restrooms, Classrooms, Lunch (The Great Hall), Media Center (Royal Realm), and Front Office/Student Services/Clinic Areas

 School safety is a collective responsibility and it will take the efforts of all of our Royal students, staff and families to keep River Ridge clean and safe.
-Please review the 21-22 RRMS Castle Expectations video to better understand our “new normal” and the procedures that have been put in place to maintain a safe learning environment.
-We also have developed a an 21-22 21-22 RRMS Student Expectations Plan document to provide additional information and explanation of a student’s day on campus.
+Please review the 22-23 RRMS Castle Expectations video to better understand our procedures and expectations that have been put in place to maintain a safe learning environment.

 Pasco County Schools & RRMS School Policies